TharunSree/Java-P-C/Writerside/topics/Prime-Number-Between-a-Range.md

-# Prime Number Between a Range
+# Prime Number in a Range

 This Java program is designed to find all prime numbers within a given range.
 The user is prompted to enter the start and end of the range, and the program outputs all prime numbers within that range.